steffendx/GoNorthWiki/Aika.md

  * **Check current quest value**: Check a value of the quest.
  * **Check pick quest value**: Allows you to pick a quest and check a value of the quest
  * **Check quest state**: Allows you to pick a quest and check the state of the quest
- * **Check npc alive state**: Allows you to pick a npc and check if the npc is alive or dead
+ * **Check npc alive state**: Allows you to pick an npc and check if the npc is alive or dead
  * **Check game time**: Allows you check if the current game time is before or after a specified time.
 If your project is not using a 24 hour day, you can change this in the [Project Config](/steffendx/GoNorth/wiki/Project-Config).
  * **Check player distance to quest marker**: Allows you to pick a quest marker and specify a distance to which the player needs to be.
 This way you can specify a certain point the player needs to be or maybe is not allowed to leave.
  * **Check player skill value**: Checks the value of a skill the player can cast.
 You can pick the skill using a dialog and specify the value condition.